 Devel Sixteen — 347 MPH (Claimed)

 A V-16 with 3,000 hp?
 Sounds like a dream, which may explain why it’s been in development for more than a decade in Dubai.
-That mill is made by slapping two LS V-8s together, and if that’s not enough oomph for your butt dyno, you can opt for a truly bonkers 5,007 hp iteration for more than $2 million.
-That’ll just be for drag strip dominance, as that iteration won’t be road-legal.
+That mill is made by slapping two LS V-8s together, and if that’s not enough oomph, you can opt for a truly bonkers 5,007 hp iteration of the Devel Sixteen for more than $2 million.
+That’ll just be for drag-strip dominance, as that version won’t be legal on the road.

 Bugatti Chiron Super Sport — 304.7 MPH

 The top spot for the world’s fastest supercar goes to Bugatti.
-In 2019, pilot Andy Wallace (“driver” is too downmarket for Bugatti) railed a tweaked-version of the 1,600 hp, 8.0-liter quad-turbocharged Chiron Super Sport around the Ehra-Lessien track.
-The mods included lengthening the body by 10 inches, lowering it and giving it a new rear aero kit, as well as a new exhaust set-up.
-The real heroes were the Michelin Pilot Sport Cup 2s that were x-rayed before fitment to ensure perfect structural integrity.
-Watch the Chiron’s record-setting run below the still; see a video of the Chiron hitting 304 miles below:
+In 2019, pilot Andy Wallace railed a tweaked-version of the 1,600 hp, 8.0-liter quad-turbocharged Chiron Super Sport around the Ehra-Lessien track.
+The modifications included lengthening the body by 10 inches, lowering it and giving it a new rear aero kit, as well as a new exhaust setup.
+The real heroes, however, were the Michelin Pilot Sport Cup 2 tires that were x-rayed before fitment to ensure perfect structural integrity.
+Watch the Chiron hit 304 mph below: